State Discretization for Continuous-State MDPs in Infectious Disease Control: Numerical Examples

 In this section, we first showcase our proposed framework for reformulating a SIR model to an infectious disease control MDP framework for supporting public health decisions around social distancing policy.
 We then demonstrate the utility of this framework with an example of COVID-19 in Los Angeles County, drawing from empirical data of case counts in 2020.

-We benchmark the outcome of our method (we refer to the `GreedyCut discretization method' hereafter) in both examples by comparing our model outcomes to that of a uniform discretization framework.
-In this uniform discretization framework, we discretize the entire state space uniformly using the same number of discretizations as used in the GreedyCut discretization method.
-We then construct the transition probability matrix using Algorithm~\ref{sample}.
-The transition probabilities for both methods are generated using Algorithm~\ref{sample}.
+We benchmark the outcome of our method (we refer to the `GreedyCut discretization method' hereafter) in both examples by comparing our model outcomes to those of several other frameworks: a uniform discretization framework, a discretization framework based on expert opinion (we refer to the `expert discretization method' hereafter), and an InverseProportional discretization framework motivated by \cite{zhou2010solving}.
+In the uniform discretization framework, we discretize the entire state space uniformly using the same number of discretization regions as used in the GreedyCut discretization method.
+In the Expert discretization framework, the state spaces for susceptible and recovered individuals are discretized uniformly.
+However, the proportion of the population that is infected is only uniformly discretized between $[0,0.4]$ instead of $[0,1]$.
+This is based on the observation that the proportion of the population infected at the same time does not exceed 40\% in most infectious diseases \citep{biggerstaff2014estimates,pei2021burden}.
+In the InverseProportional discretization framework, the state space is discretized by assigning higher resolution to the more frequently visited states based on the simulation results.
+The transition probabilities for all methods are generated using Algorithm 2.
 In the second example, we additionally compare our model outcomes to the empirical status-quo policy in Los Angeles in 2020 to demonstrate the improvement our method can achieve.